PoghosyanHayk/Angular-AI-Chat-Bot/chat-bot/README.md

 `npm install --save angular-ai-chat-bot`

-Now when you have `angular-ai-chat-bot` installed, you are in a few steps from having tree in your application:
+Now when you have `angular-ai-chat-bot` installed, you are in a few steps from having Chat Bot in your application:

 1. Add the `ChatBot` to your application's module `declarations` section: